bp4mc2/fbm-in-rdf/README.md

 1. How can we represent facts in RDF?
 2. How can we represent fact types in RDF?
+3. How can we verbalize facts in RDF (the communication of the facts themselves)?

 ## Structure of this repository